So You Want To Own A Sheltie

 In addition to the rabies shot, your Sheltie will require

 DHLP shots.
-Never give Corona to your sheltie it has been know to
+Never give Corona to your sheltie because it has been know to

 cause skin problems.
 There is a NEW VACCINATION PROTOCOL.
 A series of